 The process of securing a job at a company requires potential employees to go through several stages of screening.
-And, putting references on resume can certainly give you an upper hand.
+And, putting references on a resume can certainly give you an upper hand.

 However, there’s one stage when the hiring company is getting serious, which requires communicating with someone other than the applicant.
 This stage is called the job reference check.